surifirstpin/biplus_documentation/docs/README.md

  ### Connect to any data source

 Import data from files,databases, cloud drives, popular business applications and in-house apps.
-It has a rapid setup which connects people to data quickly and can retrieve massive amount of data with an ease as **BI+** is directly connected to your database. there is no limitation to what you can explore and need not download any software. it has proven to be totally user friendly tool for your Business requirements.
+It has a rapid setup which connects people to data quickly and can retrieve massive amount of data with an ease as **BI+** is directly connected to your database.
+There is no limitation to what you can explore and need not download any software. it has proven to be totally user friendly tool for your Business requirements.

 ### Smarter visualization